yiisoft/yii2/docs/guide/db-active-record.md

 Active Record instance or null if no related data is found.

 When you access a relation property for the first time, a SQL statement will be executed, like shown in the above example.
-If the same property is access again, the previous result will be returned and no extra SQL statement will be executed.
-To enforce a re-execution of the SQL statement, you should unset the relation property
+If the same property is accessed again, the previous result will be returned without re-executing the SQL statement.
+To force re-executing the SQL statement, you should unset the relation property
 first: `unset($customer->orders)`.